-Reported hunter success for all sex and weapon classes improved to 41% in 2022.
-Combined success for bull hunters was 53% with 35% of successful hunters reporting antler lengths of 50-inches or longer.
+Reported tag success for all sex and weapon classes improved to 41% in 2022.
+Success for bull hunters, including those that did not hunt, was 55% with 35% of successful hunters reporting antler lengths of 50-inches or longer.
 Hunters of antlerless elk reported a success rate of 33%.
 Following the hunting season, game biologists classified 6,579 elk during aerial surveys.
-Ratios representing the statewide sex and age composition were 38 bulls:100 cows:39 calves.
+Ratios representing the statewide sex and age composition were 38 bulls: 100 cows:39 calves.